Sankarabharanam (2015 film)

 Sankarabharanam is a 2015 Indian Telugu-language crime comedy film directed by Uday Nandanavanam and written by Kona Venkat.
-It stars Nikhil Siddharth and Nanditha Raj in lead roles.
+It stars Nikhil Siddharth, Nanditha Raj and Anjali in the lead roles.
 It is produced by MVV Sathyanarayana under the Banner MVV Cinema.
 The music is composed by Praveen Lakkaraju and cinematography is by Sai Sriram and the film editing by Chota K. Prasad.
 The film was a remake of 2010 Hindi film Phas Gaye Re Obama.

 Plot

-An NRI(Gautham), who is on the verge of bankruptcy, learns that he owns a palace in India and sets out to sell it.
+An NRI, Gautham, who is on the verge of bankruptcy, learns that he owns a palace in India and sets out to sell it.
 However, his visit to India turns into an insane journey when he gets kidnapped.